nomad-software/nomad.uk.net/markdown/articles/more-hidden-treasure-in-the-d-standard-library.md

 ### generate

 This is a function that when passed a callable argument will create an infinite [InputRange](https://dlang.org/phobos/std_range_primitives.html#isInputRange) whose `front` method returns the value from successive calls to the argument.
 This is especially useful when using a function with global side effects i.e. random functions, or to create ranges expressed as a single delegate, rather than defining the entire `front`, `popFront`, `empty` interface manually.
-Here’s an example.
+Here's an example.

 <script src="https://gist.github.com/nomad-software/bb96126cf5b8b95de2e539800ac1806c.js"></script>

 The above code generates a range from the `randNum` function and prints three elements from it.
 The returned range can be considered [lazy](https://en.wikipedia.org/wiki/Lazy_evaluation) because the values are only generated as they are needed.
 In the above case they are only generated when we call `take(3)`.
 During generation, `front` is called on the range which in turn then calls `randNum`.
 The returned range can also be considered [infinite](https://dlang.org/phobos/std_range_primitives.html#isInfinite), because it could continue to keep generating values forever.

 There is however a problem with this range.
-Ranges should always return the same value for successive calls to `front`, this one doesn’t because it calls `randNum` each time.
+Ranges should always return the same value for successive calls to `front`, this one doesn't because it calls `randNum` each time.
 To achieve the desired behaviour we can leverage another function from a different package `std.algorithm.iteration.cache`.
 This function can be chained onto the returned range to cache the value of `front` without needing to call it again. `cache` [eagerly evaluates](https://en.wikipedia.org/wiki/Eager_evaluation) `front` on each range construction or call to `popFront`, to store the result in a cache.
 The result is then directly returned when `front` is called, rather than re-evaluated.
 Here is an amended example.

 <script src="https://gist.github.com/nomad-software/f7bea2754f2b9ad4556454dfc33d2de5.js"></script>

-Now successive calls to the range’s `front` method always return the same cached value, which also means it’s now semantically correct and more performant.
+Now successive calls to the range's `front` method always return the same cached value, which also means it's now semantically correct and more performant.
 [View Documentation](https://dlang.org/phobos/std_range.html#.generate).

 ## std.typecons